8.70 INSPECTOR'S GUIDE ‑ ASPHALT PAVING & RESURFACING

 Is surface texture uniform, dense, and free from irregularities, tearing, steel roller marks, check cracks, solvent spots, and segregation (Specifications 2303.03, C, 4, and 2303.03, C, 5, and Construction Manual 2.53)?

 Check smoothness with straightedge when profilometer smoothness (Specification 2316.02, A, 7) is not required.
-Encourage profilometer use in these areas when possible.
+Encourage profilometer use (in “straightedge” mode) in these areas when possible.

 Are temporary runouts and fillets in compliance with applicable standards, with appropriate dimensions for lift thickness?